satwikkansal/wtfpython/README.md

 **Difference between `del`, `remove`, and `pop`:**
-* `remove` removes the first matching value, not a specific index, raises `ValueError` if value is not found.
+* `remove` removes the first matching value, not a specific index, raises `ValueError` if the value is not found.
-* `del` removes a specific index (That's why first `list_1` was unaffected), raises `IndexError` if invalid index is specified.
+* `del` removes a specific index (That's why first `list_1` was unaffected), raises `IndexError` if an invalid index is specified.
-* `pop` removes element at specific index and returns it, raises `IndexError` if invalid index is specified.
+* `pop` removes element at a specific index and returns it, raises `IndexError` if an invalid index is specified.

 **Why the output is `[2, 4]`?**
 - The list iteration is done index by index, and when we remove `1` from `list_2` or `list_4`, the contents of the lists are now `[2, 3, 4]`.
-The remaining elements are shifted down i.e. `2` is at index 0 and `3` is at index 1.
+The remaining elements are shifted down, i.e. `2` is at index 0, and `3` is at index 1.
 Since the next iteration is going to look at index 1 (which is the `3`), the `2` gets skipped entirely.
-Similar thing will happen with every alternate element in the list sequence.
+A similar thing will happen with every alternate element in the list sequence.

 * See this nice StackOverflow [thread](https://stackoverflow.com/questions/45877614/how-to-change-all-the-dictionary-keys-in-a-for-loop-with-d-items) for a similar example related to dictionaries in Python.